 We hope these five popular window designs inspired you to start planning your next home improvement project.
 Replacement windows and patio doors each have a wide range of glass, frame colors, grids and hardware options, so it's easy to get the exact style you want for your house.
 Remember that a basic design will focus your attention on the outer views of your house, whilst a more ornate design will offer more appeal to the inside.
 You can't go wrong either way.

-Contact the experts at Pella of Austin today for an in-home appointment or virtual consultation, or visit our showroom to see the many options that await you.
+Contact the experts at Pella of Austin today for an in-home appointment consultation, or visit our showroom to see the many options that await you.